 Rob Van Dam Returns

 Paul Heyman convinced Rob Van Dam to return for the final PPV.
 RVD agreed, in his words “it was the right thing to do.”
 On ECW Hardcore TV, The ECW Champion Rhyno who was also part of the network challenged anyone that thinks they can beat the man-beast to step up.
-RVD answered the call.
+Van Dam answered the call.
 RVD came within seconds of taking the ECW Title away from the Network.
 Jerry Lynn jumped RVD.
 This set up for the final ECW PPV.
 Had ECW continued who knows if we would have gotten this rivalry for the ECW Heavyweight Championship.

 Saying Goodbye to ECW